 However, there are a variety of affordable options available that make the purchase attainable for many 30-somethings.
 This article will help identify the pricing options, coverage and other factors that someone in their 30’s should consider when purchasing life insurance.

-There are two major types of life insurance, term and whole life.
-Each type has their advantages and disadvantages.
+There are two major types of life insurance, term, and whole life.
+Each type has its advantages and disadvantages.
 The major factors basically boil down to the price and the type of coverage.